RedHatInsights/insights-upload/README.md

 The upload service workflow is as follows:

   - The source client sends a payload of a specific MIME type to the upload service
-  - The upload service discovers the validating service via the MIME type, uplaods it to a temporary S3 bucket and puts a message on the message queue in the format defined below
+  - The upload service discovers the validating service via the MIME type, uploads it to a temporary S3 bucket and puts a message on the message queue in the format defined below
   - The validating service checks that the payload is safe and properly formatted